amertx/Capital-One-Summit-Hackathon2021/gatsby-gitbook-starter/content/codeblock.md

 ---
-title: "Checkings"
+title: 'Codeblock'
-metaTitle: "Syntax Highlighting is the meta title tag for this page"
+metaTitle: 'Syntax Highlighting is the meta title tag for this page'
-metaDescription: "This is the meta description for this page"
+metaDescription: 'This is the meta description for this page'
 ---

 The following is a code block with JavaScript language syntax highlighting.